-It is important that the School Office be notified immediately if there is a change to your home, mobile, work, or emergency contact phone number, address or email, these details should be kept up to date on the Compass portal.
+It is important that the School Office be notified immediately if there is a change to your home, mobile, work, or emergency contact phone number, address or email.

 Members of staff are continually updating their first aid skills, with some members holding current First Aid Certificates and CPR Certificates.